 Job Placement Rates

-* Due to Covid, there was no graduation ceremony and no graduation survey was administered.Over the past five years, the percent of LaGrange College’s graduating class with full-time employment ranged from a low of 53% to a high of 69%.
-The percentages for the next four years for which we have data, 2017 – 2019 and 2021 exceeded the peer group’s rate.
-Therefore, this threshold has been met for a majority of the years for which data is available.
+* Due to Covid, there was no graduation ceremony and no graduation survey was administered.Over the past six years, the percentage of LaGrange College’s graduating class with full-time employment ranged from a low of 63% to a high of 67%.
+The percentages all years for which we have data, the LC percentage exceeded the peer group’s rate of 55% - 60%.
+Therefore, this threshold has been met for all the years for which data is available.
+The goal has not yet been reached.

 -